BryanPool99/BryanPool99/README.md

 # 💫 About Me:
+Systems Engineer graduated from the Universidad Tecnológica del Perú (UTP).
+With +2 years of experience in Full Stack development, excelling in:
+● Building scalable architectures with Java Spring Boot, Angular and.
+Microservices.
+● Development of frontend components with Angular 16, React, HTML5, CSS3 and.
+JavaScript.
+● Implementation of reactive solutions with WebFlux and relational databases (PostgreSQL, PostgreSQL relational (PostgreSQL, MySQL) and NoSQL (MongoDB) databases.
+● Optimization of web performance and usability, achieving improvements of up to 20% in key metrics.
+Teamwork skills, effective communication and results oriented. results.
-I’m currently learning Angular,Ionic,Spring Boot Webflux<br>All of my projects are available at https://portfolio-bryan-arredondo.vercel.app/
+I’m currently learning Angular,Ionic,all of my projects are available at https://portfolio-bryan-arredondo.vercel.app/

 ## 🌐 Socials: